 School: Grade: Dear Parent/Guardian: Special Equipment Amount (SEA) funded equipment to support the student's access to the Ontar Eligible equipment includes items to be utilized by a equipment must be recommended as essential by a must indicate evidence of the need.
 Although the equipment is being purchased expectation from the Ministry of Education is that the demonstrating a need.
-The St. Clair Catholic District tudent chooses not to use the prescribed equipment be reassigned to another student.
+The St. Clair Catholic District student chooses not to use the prescribed equipment be reassigned to another student.
 Please indicate below that you are aware that your child.
 Once you have returned this signed for submission of a SEA claim.
-If you have any questing essource Teacher. rio curriculum and/or alternative program students who require hearing support.
-The qualified professional and the student's led or reallocated to support your child, the equipment is shared with other student to School Board owns the equipment.
-If ment this equipment may be reassigned to funding.
-You will be informed should the a SEA claim will be submitted on behalf orm to the school we will proceed with the Name of Qualified Professional(s) who conducted assessment(s) and made recommendations: Type of Equipment Recommended (Approval to be determined by St. Clair Catholic District School Board):
+If you have any questing essource Teacher. rio curriculum and/or alternative programs students who require hearing support.
+The qualified professional and the student's IE of or reallocated to support your child, the he equipment is shared with other student ct School Board owns the equipment.
+If shent this equipment may be reassigned to funding.
+You will be informed should the state of the school we will proceed with the Name of Qualified Professional(s) who conducted assessment(s) and made recommendations: Type of Equipment Recommended (Approval to be determined by St. Clair Catholic District School Board):